qqtop/nimfdb/README.md

 # nimfdb   -  Firebird

-Access firebird databases with Nim utilizing the new python firebird-driver
+Access Firebird databases with Nim utilizing the new python firebird-driver

 Work in progress .... tested on Linux only